State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 I said in my heart, 'I shall go off and I shall abound in pleasures and enjoy good things.'
 And I saw this was also a vanity.
 I reckoned laughter an error, and I said to joy: 'Why are you vainly deceived?'
 1

-This touches on the third thing, that is, because of the weariness of thought the turning to pleasure.
-Because there is labour and affliction in contemplation, here he thinks to abandon it and turn to pleasures, in which there is delight.
+This touches on the third matter, that is, the weariness of thought in turning to pleasure.
+Because there is labour and affliction in contemplation, he thinks to abandon it and turn to pleasures, in which there is delight.
 On account of which he says: 'I said in my heart,' that is, I have come to this thought because of spiritual affliction in contemplation.
 Hence this thought is not a matter of wisdom but of acedia, which because it does not find interior rest seeks it outside.
 Therefore he said: 'I shall go off and I shall abound in pleasures and enjoy good things.'
-'I shall go off' by withdrawing from the true good.
-The Psalm: He made man, 'A spirit going and not returning.'
+'I shall go off,' by withdrawing from the true good.
+The Psalm says that He made man, 'A spirit going out and not returning.'
 2 'I shall abound in pleasures,' a great multitude of them, that is, carnal ones opposed to spiritual ones.
-The seventh chapter of the Song of Songs: 'How beautiful you are, most dearest, in pleasures.'
+In the seventh chapter of the Song of Songs: 'How beautiful you are, most dearest, in pleasures.'
 3 From these he withdraws to the flesh.
-Isaiah chapter twenty two: 'The Lord called to tears and groaning.' and after, 'And behold there is joy and delight in the slaughter of rams.'
-4 'And enjoy good things,' as much as they tend to rest, for in that which someone has enjoyment the appetite finds rest.
-The second chapter of Wisdom: 'Come, let us enjoy the good things which are, and let us use the things of the world as in swift passing youth.'
-5 And in the seventh chapter of Proverbs; 'Come let us enjoy longed for embraces.'
-6 But because this thought was faulty and reprehensible, therefore he refutes himself, because present delight is not true delight, but deception.
+In the twenty second chapter of Isaiah chapter: 'The Lord called to tears and groaning.' and after, 'And behold there is joy and delight in the slaughter of rams.'
+4 'And enjoy good things,' as much as they tend to rest, for the appetite finds rest in that which someone has enjoyment.
+In the second chapter of Wisdom: 'Come, let us enjoy the good things which are, and let us use the things of the world as is done in the time of swiftly passing youth.'
+5 In the seventh chapter of Proverbs; 'Come, let us enjoy longed for embraces.'
+6 But because this thought was defective and reprehensible, then he refutes himself, since present delight is not true delight, but delusion.
 Therefore he adds: 'And I saw that this was also vanity.'
-Because it is transient and it does not restore one, but it wearies and deceives.
-On account of which he adds: 'I reckoned laughter an error' because it seduces man, 'and I said to joy: 'Why are you vainly deceived?'
-Because he who rejoices in it is deceived.
-Laughter is exterior and joy is interior.
-Laughter deceives, because it promises good and in the end it is evil.
-In the fourteenth book of Proverbs: 'Laughter is mixed with sorrow, and the end of joy is occupied by grief.'
-7 And in the fourth chapter of James: 'Turn your laughter into sadness.'
-8 because in the sixth chapter of Luke: 'Woe to you who laugh because you shall weep.'
+Because it is transient and it does not restore one but rather it wearies and deceives.
+On account of which he adds: 'I reckoned laughter an error,' because it seduces a man, 'and I said to joy, 'Why are you vainly deceived?'
+Since he who rejoices in it is deceived.
+Laughter is exterior, joy is interior.
+Laughter deceives because it promises goodness and in the end it is evil.
+In the fourteenth chapter of Proverbs: 'Laughter is mixed with sorrow, and the end of joy is occupied by grief.'
+7 And in the fourth chapter of James: 'Turn your laughter into sadness,' 8 because in the sixth chapter of Luke: 'Woe to you who laugh, because you will weep.'
 9 This laughter is the laughter of madmen because it is erroneous and passes away in a moment.
-Similarly even interior joy may deceive.
-In the twenty first chapter of Job: 'They rejoice at the voice of the organ, they spend their days amid good things and in a moment they fall into hell.'
+Likewise even interior joy may deceive.
+In the twenty first chapter of Job: 'They rejoice at the voice of the organ and they spend their days amid good things, and in a moment they fall into hell.'
 And in the twentieth chapter of Job.
-'The joy of the hypocrite is only for a moment.'
+'The joy of the hypocrite is only for a brief moment.'
 10

 Saint Bonaventura, Commentary on Ecclesiastes, Chapter 2